 The easiest way to add new trail nodes is in bulk from any wallet’s transactions.
 From the “Add Step” node, click “From Transactions → Search and Add Transactions” to get the view below.
 This allows you to reference past transactions for any wallet and select/order multiple directly:

-Non-primary nodes are called “source” nodes, which provide the data for input values to other nodes.
-These can be easily added by clicking the ”+ Add Source Node” button on the right side of each step.
+Non-execution nodes are called “read” nodes, which provide the data for input values to other nodes.
+These can be easily added by clicking the ”+ Add Read Node” button after clicking into any execution step.

 - Read Functions: these are view functions on any smart contract.